Categories

 Nothing like being up 5 miles in the air, exposed to extreme cold and having one of the best air forces in the world trying to kill you.
 Now Ladies & Gentlemen this is what I call REAL MEN at work!!!!!
 Grumpy

-Category: Stand & Deliver
+Real men Stand & Deliver War

 A Houston homeowner called her father and a neighbor for help Monday night when an intruder refused to leave.